A Nice Prison in Togo

 So I was there with these German people.
 I didn't keep long there, anyway.
 I used to come and go.
 Maybe I was doing that for five months or some months like that.

 Then: there was one stupid old man.
 He was Swiss.
 They called him Louky.
 This Louky couldn't make love, because his thing didn't work, you know?
 So he couldn't make love.
 So every time, what he did, he went and picked up the small, small, small, small girls, the ones who are selling cola and groundnuts and things like that.
 He would fill up his car with these young girls.
-Then he would give them Coca-cola, and he would put some small spirits [alcohol; whiskey, gin, akpeteshie] inside the Coca, and they would drink.
+Then he would give them Coca-cola, and he would put some small spirits** inside the Coca, and they would drink.
 When they got drunk, then he would take off the dresses of all of them.
 Then he would tell them, “You have to finger your friend.
 And this one has to finger her friend.”
 Then you are drunk, you know, then you people will start doing this, then he's holding your breasts, then he will feel you with the other one putting her hands in this thing, then he will take a photo of all of you.
-Then he'll wash [develop and print the photo] the photo.
+Then he'll wash the photo.**

 When he took the pictures, he used to give it to the man I was living with, Django.
 That man was a good photographer; he could wash the pictures and all that.
 He had everything for developing film.
 Anyone who took pictures used to bring the film to him, and he will make your photo for you.
 And he also said, they were friends, you know, as a white life, you cannot charge your friend for small things like this.
 He said he was working at photography work for about three years before finding another work.
 So he was just keeping this place for film developing for his children, if he wanted to make a photo for them, or something like that.
 So if these people brought any photos for him, he wouldn't charge them.
 But he was buying the medicine, so what he also did, he did them plenty and kept some copies, and he would give you the others.
 You see his trouble?
 I don't know what he was keeping the copies for.